lexis-project/orch-service-tosca-templates/examples/applications/eventTrigger/README.md

 and will provide details about the archive uploaded.

-Then, upload the archive describing the TOSCA component `WaitForEventJob`, which inherits from the generic 'no scheduler job' uploaed above and define a submit operation that will launch our program [../../components/events/scripts/wait_and_get_file_content.sh](../../components/events/scripts/wait_and_get_file_content.sh).
+Then, upload the archive describing the TOSCA component `WaitForEventJob`, which inherits from the generic 'no scheduler job' uploaded above and define a submit operation that will launch our program [../../components/events/scripts/wait_and_get_file_content.sh](../../components/events/scripts/wait_and_get_file_content.sh).

 ```bash